 A student achieving an overall Brook Hill GPA of 3.75 or above and successfully completing eight advanced courses will be given the distinction summa cum laude (with highest praise).
 Recognition of this distinction will appear on the student's transcript, and the student will be given a gold cord to wear during graduation ceremonies.

 Advanced Courses

-The following courses may be used to fulfill the requirements for magna cum laude or summa cum laude.
+Because the following courses are AP, DC, or the highest level in the discipline, they may be used to fulfill the requirements for magna cum laude or summa cum laude.